 Master in Anthropology and Sociology

-The MA curriculum enables students to combine broad disciplinary training with the development of specialized research interests.
+The MA curriculum enables students to combine broad disciplinary training with the development of specialised research interests.
 Compulsory courses in social theory and research methods as well as recommended courses in research design and ethnographic writing give students a solid foundation in anthropology and sociology.
 Students also have the freedom to pursue their particular interests by choosing from an array of elective disciplinary and interdisciplinary courses within and outside the department.

 PhD in Anthropology and Sociology